-The Scientist‘s annual Life Sciences Salary Survey has continued to report growth in salaries and employment opportunities in the fields of bioinformatics, biophysics, biotechnology, and neurosciences.
-This trend continued throughout the economic downturn from 2008.
+The Scientist‘s annual Life Sciences Salary Survey reported growth in salaries and employment opportunities in the fields of bioinformatics, biophysics, biotechnology, and neurosciences.
+This trend continued throughout the economic downturn from 2008 until the final survey in 2017.
 The growth is attributed to the increasing requirements for informatics components in large projects and the continued surge in high-throughput experiments and a corresponding demand for employees who can manage and interpret the data.

 How can we help you?

-Academic Lead, Assoc Prof Danny Park and Victoria Fellow Assoc Prof Bernie Pope focus on the human genome, collaborating on major projects in the cancer genome, human genome informatics and data infrastructure for life science data analysis.
+Academic Lead, A/Prof Danny Park and Victoria Fellow A/Prof Bernie Pope focus on the human genome, collaborating on major projects in the cancer genome, human genome informatics and data infrastructure for life science data analysis.
 Other experts cover non-human genomics, next-generation sequencing, machine learning, biological data visualisation, software development, Galaxy Australia development and resourcing, and bioinformatics tool development.

-Senior Advisor, Assoc Prof Andrew Lonie, is the Director, Australian BioCommons (hosted at Melbourne Bioinformatics), an NCRIS-funded initiative enabling life science research infrastructure.
+Senior Advisor, A/Prof Andrew Lonie, is the Director, Australian BioCommons (hosted at Melbourne Bioinformatics), an NCRIS-funded initiative enabling life science research infrastructure.
 This growing field attracts those with skills in software engineering, human-centred design, tool development, data exchange and platform architecture.

-Contact Assoc.
-Prof. Park regarding research proposals, PhD supervision and co-supervision, bioinformatics skills development and mentoring.
+Contact A/Prof Park regarding research proposals, PhD supervision and co-supervision, bioinformatics skills development and mentoring.